nicoleyson/Scheme-Dictionary-Project/README.md

 For this project, words are represented as lists of lower case symbols, e.g., the word “class” is represented as ’(c l a s s).
 The project consists of three
 parts:
 1. Write the key function key which takes a word as input and maps it to its key using the provided cvt character to value mapping.
 2. Write a function that generates hash functions based on the division method gen-hash-division-method, and a function that generates hash functions based on the multiplication method gen-hash-multiplication-method.
 3. Write a function gen-checker that takes as input a list of hash functions and a dictionary of words, and returns a spell checker.
-A spell checker is a function that takes a word as input and returns either `#t or #f`, indicating a correctly or incorrectly spelled word, respectively.
+A spell checker is a function that takes a word as input and returns either`#t or #f`, indicating a correctly or incorrectly spelled word, respectively.

 Your implementation of gen-checker should generate the bitvector representation for the input dictionary exactly once.
-For the implementation of these functions, you can use Scheme functions such as modulo and floor.
-You must use the reduce function at least once in your implementation in a useful way.
-The definition of reduce is given in file include.ss.
-Note that a hash function based on a multiplication method may return integer values of the form 17.0 instead of just 17 .
-Use the Scheme “=” function (numeric equality) to test for equality.
-Do not use “eq?” or “equal?”.